Bill Black, Bob Hampton, Don Maxwell, Mike Long, Ray Smith and Tina Leikam receive awards at installation dinner

 "Clearly, Bob cares about his hometown," Chamber Executive Director Kathy Orrin said.
 "He has been a member of Taft Rotary for 26 years, and has been instrumental in the establishment of the newly-formed Westside Healthcare Foundation, which he serves as Chairman.
 Currently, Bob serves on the County Assessment Appeals Board, a position he has held since 1998.
 He is President of the Taft College Foundation, and he has been part of the Chamber forever."

-Page 2 of 2 - The dinner crowd of 150 people gave Hampton a prolonged standing ovation when the special award was announced.
+The dinner crowd of 150 people gave Hampton a prolonged standing ovation when the special award was announced.

 It's his underwriting of the chamber that won him special recognition.